 You qualify for relief of UI benefit charging if your employees were laid off due to the public health emergency declared by Executive Order 72 and filed initial unemployment claims for the weeks of March 15, 2020 - March 13, 2021.
 Due to a recent law change, you will not need to submit a request for charging relief for layoffs that resulted in initial claims for that period.

 If the reason for your employee's unemployment is due to a quit, discharge for misconduct, discharge for substantial fault, or labor dispute, employers will need to submit a request for relief of charging if the initial claim relates to the public health emergency declared by Executive Order 72.

-Employers should submit forms within 30 days after the initial claim is filed to ensure timely processing.
-Emergency Rule 2044 sets a deadline of the latter of February 19, 2021 or 30 days after receiving notification of the claim.
+Employers should submit forms by the latter of February 19, 2021 or 30 days after receiving notification of the claim.

-UI is not requiring the employer to file the UCB-18823-E Relief of Charging Due To Public Health Emergency form in order to receive charging relief for employees laid off and filing initial claims during the weeks of the Governor's Executive Order 72, March 15 to May 16, 2020.
+Employers do not have to file the UCB-18823-E Relief of Charging Due To Public Health Emergency form in order to receive charging relief for employees laid off and filing initial claims during the period of March 15, 2020 - March 13, 2021.

 The department anticipates that the charging relief will take many months to complete for all employers because it is a manual process.